 The NCSX project achieved important technical successes, including the fabrication of major components and subassemblies with complex geometries, meeting stringent tolerance requirements.
 Risk reduction strategies incorporated into the design and R&D planning succeeded in a technical sense.
 Prototyping reduced the risks in complex manufacturing processes in advance of production; when prototyping was not performed, adverse cost and schedule impacts resulted.
 Cost and schedule performance was not satisfactory, in part because the project's initial risk management program was inadequate.
 Important risk management lessons were derived from both the success and failures on NCSX.
 The project sought to incorporate these lessons in a new baseline, including an improved risk management program, for completing the project.
-To a limited extent the project was able to test the efficacy of these reforms.
-Significant progress in risk reduction was obtained, although risks increased in some areas as understanding improved.
-Overall, the risk management reforms were a step toward improved visibility and management of risks and more predictable outcomes.
-We summarize the lessons learned in the expectation that they will be useful to other high-risk projects.
+Unfortunately, there was little opportunity to test the efficacy of these reforms.
+However, it seems likely that they were a step toward improved visibility and management of risks and more predictable outcomes.
+We summarize the lessons learned in the expectation that they may be valuable to other high-risk projects.

-1. Adoption of a design concept that is robust against the uncertainties that exist in the early stages of a project is an effective risk mitigation strategy.

-- 2. Manufacturing R&D, including the fabrication of prototypes, is an effective strategy for reducing risks and improving estimates for production. - 3.
+- Adoption of a design concept that is robust against the uncertainties that exist in the early stages of a project is an effective risk mitigation strategy. - Manufacturing R&D, including the fabrication of prototypes, is an effective strategy for reducing risks and improving estimates for production. - 3.
 Trim coils can be used to compensate for field errors due to construction errors and to control island widths, according to magnetic analysis.
-Given the importance of magnetic field accuracy in toroidal device design (including tokamaks and stellarators) and the high cost of meeting stringent tolerance requirements, trim coils have the potential for mitigating cost and schedule risks during construction and performance risks during operation.
+Given the importance of magnetic field accuracy in toroidal device design and the high cost of meeting stringent tolerance requirements, trim coils have the potential for mitigating cost and schedule risks during construction and performance risks during operation.
 Their potential should be more fully explored. - 4.
 Adequate engineering staffing, especially in the design and R&D phases of a project, is critical for advancing the understanding of risks and costs as rapidly as possible.
 (The Wendelstein 7-X team drew similar conclusions.)
 Conversely, the possibility of losing engineering staff, especially key individuals with unique or specialized skills, can be a risk with significant cost and schedule consequences. - 5.
 The completeness and accuracy of risk assessment grows with design maturity and fabrication experience.
 Early risk assessments may miss or underestimate project risks.
 Risk assessment must continue throughout the project to ensure that emerging risks are recognized and managed.
 Ideally, complete as much of the design and R&D as possible before committing to an estimate. - 6.
 An up-to-date understanding of requirements, costs, and risks in all of the remaining work to complete the project must be maintained and must be used to support risk management decision-making.
 Too near-term a focus may yield near-term successes at the cost of major downstream failures. - 7.
+A risk register, tabulating risks along with their consequences, mitigation plans, owners, retirement deadlines, and current status, is most effective if developed early in the project, updated frequently, and actively used as a risk management tool.
 A documented, quantitative, bottom-up risk assessment provides a sound and defensible basis for estimating both cost and schedule contingencies at any stage of the project.
-It can be used to track risks and mitigation activities on a monthly basis and to inform management decisions. - 8.
-A risk register, tabulating risks and their key attributes, is most effective if developed early in the project, updated frequently, and actively used as a risk management tool.
-Careful risk register design and flexibility to meet the time-varying needs of the project are important to maximize usefulness.
+It can be used to track risks and miti-

+- gation activities on a monthly basis and to inform management decisions. - 8.
 Cross-work package communication is essential for risk assessment.
 Problems encountered in one work package may cause risks in another.
 Risks encountered in one work package may portend similar risks for other work packages, especially if similar technologies are used.